 The topology concept must be designed as the interrelating element between 2D and 3D views.

-The topology concept must enable a stand-alone description of topology information as well a description in combination with relating part placement information as well a description in combination with relating geometry views (2D and/or 3D).
+The topology concept must enable a stand-alone description of topology information as well as a description in combination with relating part placement information and geometry views (2D and/or 3D).

 Partitioning and mapping of topology